Nestle sees faster growth after weak start to year

 But it said a roll-out of new products was helping to sustain growth in difficult market conditions and it would keep innovating and supporting its brands.

-Sales in local currency terms in the first quarter rose to 20.8 billion Swiss francs ($23.66 billion), short of the 21.46 billion consensus analyst forecast in a Reuters poll.
+Sales in local currency terms in the first quarter rose to 20.8 billion Swiss francs (14.17 billion pounds), short of the 21.46 billion consensus analyst forecast in a Reuters poll.
 Sales fell 5.1 percent in Swiss franc terms, hit by the relative strength of the Swiss currency.

 Vontobel analyst Jean-Philippe Bertschy said a greater than expected currency effect was the main reason that sales in Swiss francs missed forecasts, but volume growth of 2.6 percent and price increases of 1.6 percent were above expectations.